yatish27/linkedin-scraper/README.md

 The returning object responds to the following methods

-    profile.first_name          # The First name of the contact
+    profile.first_name          # The first name of the contact

     profile.last_name           # The last name of the contact

     profile.name                # The full name of the profile

     profile.title               # The job title

+	profile.summary             # The summary of the profile

     profile.location            # The location of the contact